-Patent claims directed to software processes and business method processes may be patent eligible subject matter if they are not directed to abstract ideas, laws of nature, or natural phenomenon.
+In general, patent claims, including inventions utilizing software processes and business method processes, may be patent eligible subject matter if they are directed to machines or processes and if they are NOT directed to abstract ideas, laws of nature, or natural phenomenon.

 To patent a invention that utilizes a software application, whether the software executes on a mobile device, a desktop or laptop computer, or a dedicated computer or server, the claims in the patent application must be directed to more than just an abstract idea such as an algorithm.

 Even if the patent claims contain “eligible subject matter”, this does not mean that a patent will definitely be granted on the claims.
-An answer to the question of “can I patent an app” should mention the fact that subject matter eligibility is just one of a number of requirements to patent an invention utilizing computer software.
+Subject matter eligibility is just one of a number of requirements to patent an invention utilizing computer software.

-To be patentable, a “software invention” must not only be “eligible subject matter”, its patent claims must also meet all other requirements for patentability, such as utility, novelty, and other requirements.
+Patent claims must also meet all other requirements for patentability, such as utility, novelty, non-obviousness, and other requirements.

 Patent claims for inventions utilizing computer software, including mobile apps, will usually need to satisfy the criteria of a so-called “machine or transformation test” to remain within the scope of patentable subject matter.
 The “machine or transformation test” indicates that a patent claim is directed to patent-eligible subject matter if it is tied to a particular machine or apparatus, or if it transforms a particular article into a different state.

-In addition, to be”eligible subject matter”, the patent claims of an invention that utilizes software must recite additional elements.
-These additional elements must amount to improvements to the functioning of the computer itself that are beyond the pure functionality of the computer.
+In addition, to be”eligible subject matter”, the patent claims of an invention that utilizes software must recite additional elements that amount to improvements to the functioning of the computer itself that are beyond the pure functionality of the computer.

 What are some of the Benefits of Patenting an App?